dusty-nv/jetson-inference/docs/depthnet.md

 ## Getting the Raw Depth Field

 If you want to access the raw depth map, you can do so with `depthNet.GetDepthField()`.
-This will return a single-channel floating point image that is typically smaller (224x224) than the original input - this represents the actual output of the model.
+This will return a single-channel floating point image that is typically smaller (224x224) than the original input - this represents the raw output of the model.
 On the other hand, the colorized depth image used for visualization is upsampled to match the resolution of the original input (or whatever the `--depth-size` scale is set to).

 Below is Python and C++ pseudocode for accessing the raw depth field: